Section Image

 Lafayette’s public schools are served by the Boulder Valley School District (BVSD), which serves over 28,400 students across 56 schools, including four elementary, one middle and one high school in the city itself.
 BVSD earns an A grade from Niche.
 Lafayette also has one charter school, and one private K-12 school.

-Lafayette Elementary School of the Boulder Valley School District in Lafayette, Colorado.
+Lafayette Elementary School is part of the Boulder Valley School District in Lafayette, Colorado.

-Lafayette Elementary School of the Boulder Valley School District in Lafayette, Colorado.
+Lafayette Elementary School is part of the Boulder Valley School District in Lafayette, Colorado.

 Centaurus High School is a public high school in Lafayette, Colorado.